 • Young Carers sessions

 • 1:1 reading

 1. If my child is not in school because they are self-isolating, how will their remote education differ from that of the rest of their class?

 The provision for self-isolating pupils may differ in approach, but not in curriculum content.
-Years N-6 will have packs via email or printed copies covering key skills and an element of 1:1 teaching with the class teacher.
+Nursery - Year 6 will have packs via email or printed copies covering key skills and an element of 1:1 teaching with the class teacher.